davidasiegel/Nate_Silver_Presidential_Elections/README.md

 ## R$^2$ Between Predicted and Win Probability as a Function of Time

 This is really the graph I care about (at In[15]).
 Each data point is the R^2 of a linear regression of actual vs predicted win rate, for each date in the graph above.
 The x-axis is days from the election.
 The y-axis is the R^2.
-What we see is that the predictions actually get *worse* as we get closer to the election.
+What we see is that the predictions actually get *worse* as we get closer to the election (further to the right on the graph)!

+I have no idea why this is.
+Maybe people answer polling by the issues then go by their guts on election day.
+Maybe I screwed something up.
+Maybe the data is too sparse and I need to combine a few more datasets.

+## Combining Data From All Candidates Gives Me Similar Results

+I don't know what else to say about this, I was planning to leave it out because their results are highly correlated but I figured I'd throw it in at the end.

+## Concluding Thoughts

+I would like to see Nate or Nassim or someone else make a more careful analysis along these lines.
+The data is out there, you can see the data is nicely cleaned.
+Go out there and do it.
+I want to know if the predictions are more accurate or less accurate as you go back in time.
+They should be less accurate.

+The glaring omission in the posted data (you can see it after the head command at top of my python notebook) is that it doesn't provide confidence intervals.
+It's fine if your predictions fluctuate wildly as long as your confidence intervals reflect that.